 Mitchell has conducted the redistricting for more than 35 cities, school boards and community college districts, including the Los Angeles Unified School District, and most recently, the Cities of Santa Ana, Davis and Napa.
 The firm’s work on racially polarized voting analysis and demographics has aided dozens of agencies as they navigate the California and Federal Voting Rights Acts.

 Mitchell also works with nonprofit organizations, such as the Irvine Foundation, American Civil Liberties Union, the Advancement Project, and others in building community engagement and working throughout California on elections and voting issues.

 Mitchell has been regularly cited in the media as an expert on elections and redistricting, including as the subject of a CNN Presents special on the decennial redistricting process, being interviewed on the PBS News Hour election coverage in 2020, participating in the 538 Podcast series on redistricting reform, and as a regular analyst on California-based network TV election coverage.

 For the past 8 years, Mitchell has also served as Vice President of the bi-partisan Political Data Inc where he works with both political parties, campaigns, nonprofits and universities, with a specialty in polling and survey data.
-Mitchell earned his Associates Degree from Orange Coast College, Undergraduate from American University and Masters in Public Policy from USC.
+Mitchell earned his Associate’s Degree from Orange Coast College, an Undergraduate from American University, and a Master’s in Public Policy from USC.

 Chief Operations Officer with Redistricting Partners and owner of the Chaffee Group, a political consulting and marketing firm based in Sacramento.